1964 Penny Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 1964 Penny Value By Variety

-The following table displays current market values for 1964 pennies across various mint marks and preservation levels, with pricing spanning from copper melt value for circulated pieces for exceptional SMS specimens and substantial premiums for high-grade circulation strikes and proof varieties.
+The following table displays current market values for 1964 pennies across various mint marks and preservation levels, with pricing spanning from copper melt value for circulated pieces to exceptional SMS specimens worth thousands.

 If you know the grade of your coin, you can find the exact price below in the Value Guides section.